← Back to QuantegyAI

 Training Real Networks

-Big networks memorize.
-Activity: watch training loss dive while validation loss turns back up, then switch on weight decay, dropout, and early stopping and watch the gap close.
-AI anchor: every production model fights this battle.
+Large networks tend to memorize their training data.
+Activity: observe training loss decrease while validation loss increases, then enable weight decay, dropout, and early stopping and observe the gap close.
+AI anchor: every production model must address this.

 Capstone